a-morales/kwm/README.md

 *Kwm* started as a simple project to get true focus-follows-mouse support on OSX through event tapping.

-It is a tiling window manager that represents windows as the leaves of a binary tree.
+It is now a tiling window manager that represents windows as the leaves of a binary tree.

+Both autofocus and autoraise is available, however autofocus only redirects key input to the window below the cursor, the menubar is not accessible.
+By default *Kwm* is set to use autoraise as it is meant to be used alongside the tiling functionality, and so windows should not overlap unless a window is specifically made floating.

 *Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior to their delivery to a foreground application.